astro-data/nist_atomic_lines_package/README.md

 # nist_atomic_lines_package

-Obtaining atomic lines from the NIST catalog.
-Analyzing spectra using atomic lines from the NIST catalog.
+NIST atomic line package serves for obtaining atomic lines from the NIST catalog and analyzing spectra using atomic lines from the NIST catalog.

 # nist_library

 The script creating_nist_lib.py creates library of all lines (with Relative Intensity) that exist in NIST database.

 Library (folder) /NIST_ELEMENTS/ will contain all elements form NIST (as subfolders):